glenn-erty/mypython/README.md

-# mypython
+# My Python

-related to python
+This is my repository which is related to my python project.